 You can stay steady, even when times get tough.
 Marijuana can make you feel depressed, anxious, and/or paranoid because of the way it interacts with your brain chemistry.
 It can weaken your motivation and cause you to lose interest in all the awesome activities and hobbies you love.
 Some recent studies even suggest a link between marijuana usage and psychosis.
 If you are depressed or suicidal, call 1-866-TEENLINK or visit 866teenlink.org.

 You can make the right calls.
 And the decision to use marijuana is a bad one.
 Marijuana can affect your judgment, increasing your odds of doing something dangerous.
 You might get in a car with someone who is driving high, drive dangerously, or have unsafe sex and get a sexually transmitted disease.
 Any of these things could have a lifelong impact for yourself or others.

 You can spot a great match.
 Like Rachel and Ross or peanut butter and jelly.
 But using marijuana and alcohol at the same time is a bad combination.
 Together, they can cause reactions you didn’t expect, or the effects of one drug can be more powerful than the other.
 These affects could be physical (like nausea or vomiting) or psychological (like panic, anxiety, or paranoia).

-You can breathe freely.
-But here’s a fact that might make you gasp: in the short term, research has shown that smoking marijuana can impact your vital lung capacity (how much you can breathe in and oxygenate the blood).
+You can live strong.
+In the short term, research has shown that smoking marijuana can impact your vital lung capacity (how much you can breathe in and oxygenate the blood).
 It also causes throat and lung irritation and coughing.
-More research needs to be done to know the long-term effects of smoking and vaping marijuana.